 Life, Work, Death, and Architecture : an emotional journey through Poland’s first Millenium

 Poland is one of the largest countries in Europe, steeped in the continent’s dramatic history and radiant culture.
-It is a proud nation of workers, inventors, scholars and soldiers, the men and women who forged the Polish nation and its distinctive national identity over the course of the last millennium.
+It is a proud nation of workers, inventors, scholars and soldiers, men and women who forged the Polish nation and its distinctive national identity over the course of the last millennium.
 Our visit will take us to the southwestern regions of Lesser Poland and Upper Silesia, where we will immerse ourselves in Polish history and culture, and familiarize with the sites, events and personalities that shaped Poland, Europe and our world.

 What we will see